V. Krishnamurthy (veterinarian): Awards

 The Government of Tamil Nadu made Dr. Krishnamurthy an honorary warden of the Nilgiri Hills.
 The Government of Kerala recognised his contributions with a certificate of merit in 1989.
 In 2000, Krishnamurthy was awarded the Venu Menon Allies Award for Animals Welfare.

-Biography
+In popular culture

-Tamil writer Jeyamohan has made Dr.Krishnamurthy as one of the title characters in his collection of short stories called "Aram" Stories on the title "Yaanai Doctor" (யானை டாக்டர்).
+Tamil writer Jeyamohan made Dr. Krishnamurthy one of the titular characters in his collection of short stories called "Aram" (lit.
+Virtue or Justice), with the story titled "Yaanai Doctor" (யானை டாக்டர்) (lit.
+Elephant Doctor).